habitat-sh/on-prem-builder/install.md

 1. Make a file for you cert at `/hab/cache/ssl/`, such as `automate-cert.crt`.
 For a `.pem` file, `automate-cert.pem`.
 Overwriting `cert.pem` will cause your Builder installation to fail.
 1. Paste the Chef Automate certificate into your file, `/hab/cache/ssl/automate-cert.crt`
+1. For existing Chef Automate installations, copy the `automate-cert.pem` file that you saved on your workstation in step one to the `/hab/cache/ssl/` directory.
 1. Restart builder

     ```bash